AndyHaas/Salesforce-Flow-Cleanup-Python/README.md

 The script will:

 1. Ask if you want to use a configuration file or interactive mode
+   - If using config: Lists available configs from `configs/` folder or allows custom path
 2. Ask what type of cleanup you want to perform
 3. If specific flows: Ask for Flow API names to clean up
 4. Ask for your Salesforce instance URL